tpaschalis/tpaschalis.github.io/_posts/2020-11-23-golang-plugins.markdown

 ## Outro

 That’s all about plugins; make sure to *not* use them, and discourage your co-workers from doing so.
-They are against Go's philosophy as a statically-linked language, they are clunky, need special environment for building and maintaining, and can panic unexpectedly.
+They are against Go's philosophy as a statically-linked language, they are clunky, need special environment for building and maintaining, play a lot with `interface{}` type casts, and can panic unexpectedly.

 Until next time, bye!